Jack Dempsey vs. Gene Tunney: The fight

 As the rain fell, Tunney would stun the world by dominating the champion.
 The challenger would land numerous short lefts and right hooks at range to the uncharacteristically timid champion so that at the end of the 10 round fight his left eye was completely closed and the left side of his face was badly swollen.
-Tunney was awarded an unanimous decision victory.
+Tunney was awarded a unanimous decision victory.

 Aftermath

 When the defeated Dempsey returned to his dressing room, he explained his loss to his wife by saying, "Honey, I forgot to duck."
 Fifty-five years later president Ronald Reagan borrowed this quote when his wife Nancy visited him in the emergency room after the attempt on his life.

 The crowd of 120,557 was the largest paid attendance ever for a boxing match until February 1993, when 132,274 saw Julio César Chávez vs. Greg Haugen in Mexico City.